Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 • Communication and interpersonal skills that are strong

-• Proficient proficient Microsoft Office Suite
+• Proficient In Microsoft Office Suite

 • Fluent in English and Spanish